aportno/utxo-blockchain-java/README.md

 changed (incremented) to obtain a different hash ID until the hash meets the requirement (of leading zeros).

 In essence, mining is the process of finding the right nonce

+We added the method `hashMeetsDifficultyLevel()` to the `UtilityMethods` class to examine if a hash string has at least a certain number of leading zeros.
+It converts the input string into a char array and then counts the leading zeros.

+`toBinaryString()` is another method added to `UtilityMethods`.
+It converts a hash in bytes form into a bit string.

+Finally, we need to construct a `Block` class that includes the mining process

+The `Block()` constructor takes `previousBlockHashID` and `difficultyLevel` as an input.
+It then sets the class `previousBlockHashID`, timestamp (using the `getTimeStamp()` in the `UtilityMethod` class), and `difficultyLevel`.

+`computeHashID` creates a new string and adds together:
+1) `previousBlockHashID`
+2) `this.timestamp` as a hex string
+3) each transaction in the block (which are added via the `addTransaction()` method)
+4) `this.difficultyLevel` as a hex string
+5) the `nonce`

+The string is then converted into a byte array and then returns a bit string

+`mineTheBlock()` method will continue to increase the nonce of the block until the difficulty level is met.
+Once achieved, the block is mined